kislerdm/color_theory_app/README.md

     └── frontend
 ```

-The app has two service sides, frontend and backend.
+The app has two service sides, frontend and backend:

+- *frontend* can be generalised as the product with software engineers + DevOps maintaining and developing it
+- *backend* can be generalised as the micro-service with data scientist/engineers/machine learning engineers + Dev-/DataOps maintaining and developing it

 ### Backend